 Now, what about PR for your ministry?
 Anyone is free to comment or critique your ministry, but you should get your story out in the open so there is always something official from your ministry that people can check if they hear something negative about you.
 Equip people to speak up on your behalf by giving the public a realistic self-assessment of both your results and your anticipated future.

 Your story is already being told by someone else

 There are numerous charity monitoring groups around the world, and although most are not active in Canada they are harbingers of what we can expect over time.
-Right now though, information about your charity is available through CRA and Imagine Canada (Charity Focus).
-Both report only what you disclosed on your T3010 information return, so there are no editorial comments in their reports.
+Right now though, information about your charity is available through the CRA.
+It reports only what you disclosed on your T3010 information return, so there are no editorial comments in its report.

 However, when you prepare the T3010 each year, you are likely thinking only of regulatory compliance issues, not about donors or public relations.
 You may not realize how easily the factual information in the T3010 can be misinterpreted.
 I’ll give some examples related to CCCC below, but first, here’s where you can find what is being reported about your ministry: